lyokha/nginx-haskell-module/README.md

 ```

 Directives *haskell_run_service* must locate in the *http* clause of the nginx
 configuration after directive *haskell compile*.
+In contrast with other types of
+handlers, service handlers cannot refer to variables in their arguments as soon
+as nginx variables handlers always refer to a request which is not possible
+here.

-Put locations for showing data
-collected by the services and we are done.
+Put locations for showing data collected by the services and we are done.

 ```nginx
         location /ya {